How Significant Changes in the Body’s Morphology (Biology) Affects Fleur-de-Lis Abdominoplasty Surgery

 Effects on the Flanks

 Spanning from the bottom of the rib cage down to the hips on the left or right side of the spine is the area of the body known as the flanks.
 Weight loss will lead to loss of fat composition and distribution in the flanks.
-If the weight loss is significant and rapid, it can result in extensive sagging skin in this region.
-The excess skin at the flanks will also form folds, especially when seated.
-These effects are easily noticeable, challenging to hide, and affect abdominal contour.
+If the weight loss is significant, excess skin at the flanks will also form folds, especially when seated.
+These effects are easily noticeable, challenging to hide, and affect abdominal shape.

 Effects on the Thighs

 Massive weight loss can commonly result in loose skin on the thighs.
 This is because massive weight loss will lead to decrease in the subcutaneous layer, a main component of the thighs.
-Depending on the speed and extent of weight loss, the skin may remain loose and sagging.
+Depending on the speed and extent of weight loss, the skin may remain loose.

 Effects on the Buttocks